TheThingsIndustries/lorawan-stack-docs/doc/content/devices/troubleshooting/_index.md

 Next, recreate your device as documented in the [Using the API]({{< ref "/the-things-stack/interact/api/#multi-step-actions" >}}) section.

+## I see "Unable to access the end device" error

+If you're facing this error, your end device has probably been configured with an incorrect server address, so {{% tts %}} Console treats and shows it as in `Other cluster`.
+To regain access to your end device, you should configure it with the correct server address.
+That can be done by accessing device's **General settings** and configuring server address, or by deleting and recreating the end device with an appropriate server address.

 ## How do I see device events?

 Device event logs can be found in the console in the device's general information page.
 See [Working with Events]({{< ref "the-things-stack/management/events" >}}) for other ways of subscribing to events.